pingidentity/helm-charts/docs/config/ingress.md

 ## Example Ingress Manifest

-Example product ingress for pingfedeate-admin when deployed by helm with a release-name of acme.
-Includes an ingress for port 9999 using the default domain and tls secret, defined in the global section, if set.
+Example product ingress for pingfederate-admin when deployed by helm with a release-name of acme.
+Includes an ingress for admin service (9999) using the default domain and tls secret, defined in the global section, if set.

 ```yaml
 kind: Ingress